-|Measured vacuum strength||19 -inHg||14.5 -inHg||16 -inHg||18 -inHg||17 -inHg|
+|Measured Vacuum Strength||19 -inHg||14.5 -inHg||18 -inHg||17 -inHg||16.5 -inHg|

-|Measured weight||2.7 lbs||3.1 lbs||7.8 lbs||2.9 lbs||2.8 lbs|
+|Measured Weight||2.7 lbs||3.1 lbs||2.9 lbs||2.8 lbs||2.2 lbs|

-|Measured seal thickness||2 mm||3 mm||2 mm||2.5 mm||2 mm|
+|Measured Seal Thickness||2 mm||3 mm||2.5 mm||2 mm||2 mm|

-|Measured average seal time||6 seconds||9 seconds||13 seconds||7 seconds||13 seconds|
+|Measured Average Seal Time||6 seconds||9 seconds||7 seconds||13 seconds||6 seconds|

 Our Analysis and Test Results

 There are a lot of factors at play here, so let's be clear.
 The Mueller has many helpful features.
 However, its lack of onboard bag storage and bag cutter dragged it into a middling position in this evaluation.
-Other than that, the unit is lightweight (just 2.7 lbs), it has an auxiliary pump, it has effective and easy to operate controls, and the sealing process is largely automated.
+Other than that, the unit is lightweight (just 2.7 pounds), has an auxiliary pump, has effective and easy to operate controls, and the sealing process is largely automated.
 So, if you don't mind getting out a roll of bags and a pair of scissors when you're working, this machine has everything else that one could want to ease them through the sealing process.

-Unlike other portions of this review, the suction power test is an entirely objective analysis of the amount of negative pressure that the sealers can exert on a vacuum bag as measured in inches of mercury (in.
+Unlike other portions of this review, the suction power test is an entirely objective analysis of the amount of negative pressure the sealers can exert on a vacuum bag as measured in inches of mercury (in.
 Hg).
 The Mueller is a leader in the class due to its ability to pull an impressive 19 in.
 Hg of pressure.
-We made this analysis with our custom built suction gauge that mounts to the vacuum bag for consistent and accurate readings.
+We made this analysis with our custom-built suction gauge that mounts to the vacuum bag for consistent and accurate readings.